-Alright, so I just installed Windows 7 Ultimate RTM (7600).
-I noticed in some of the games I frequent (sadly WoW being the main one) that I was sitting around 112ms~ latency.
 Much like HDTV buffs notice the most minute imperfections in video, gamers can basically feel the delay between when they enter a command and when their game performs the intended command.
-You can essentially cut your latency in half by disabling Nagle's Algorithm...
-I dropped down to a 53ms~ average.
+This is called latency, which can be essentially cut in half by disabling Nagle’s Algorithm … (more…)

 I got around to upgrading to Office 2013 from 2010 today on my Windows 8 machine and ran into an issue with the “Windows Font Cache Service.”
 I didn’t think to screenshot the error, but it occurred right after I chose the options I wanted and clicked the ‘Upgrade’ button.
 The installer didn’t hang, it just wasn’t able to progress at all and gave me the message about being unable to stop the service.
 I tried to stop it manually from the services management console, which failed with an error stating it couldn’t be stopped and to contact my system administrator.

 I’m not one to carry on conversations with myself so I did some searching and most of the results said to uninstall the previous version before installing 2013, but there’s an easier way…